ehchunwai/calculator-app/README.md

 # calculator-app

+This project is bulit using C# and WPF.

 Prerequisite
-1) Must be Windows machine
+1) Must be a Windows machine
 2) .netFramework 4.6.2

-Installation
-1) Copy executable files to Windows based machine
-2) Double click the calculator-app.exe

 Problems
 1) Unhandled exception for large values